aaigner/LIGGGHTS-PUBLIC/README.md

 <a name="classic-compilation"></a>

-### Classic Compilation (discouraged)
+### Classic Compilation (discouraged - Linux only)

-For historic reasons, there is also a classic LIGGGHTS Makefile "ubuntu" to compile it the old way.
+The classic LIGGGHTS Makefile "ubuntu" still works to compile LIGGGHTS.
 This will create one large binary called `lmp_ubuntu`.
 Before compilation the file `MAKE/Makefile.ubuntu` has to be edited manually to correct any library installation paths.